4d/4D-Mobile-App-Server/Documentation/Classes/PushNotification.md

 - ##### Extra

-You can use the <a href="./Session.md">`Session` class</a> to retrieve information in session files, such as deviceTokens, mail addresses or more session information.
+You can use the <a href="./Session.md">`Session`</a> class to retrieve information in session files, such as deviceTokens, mail addresses or more session information.

 ### Exploring results